longpdo/longpdo.github.io/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+> I value keeping my site open source, but as you all know, *plagiarism is bad*.
+I would appreciate it, if you would give me credit by attribution, similar to how I give credits to other developers at [Acknowledgements](#acknowledgements).

 Fork the repository [Neumorphism](https://github.com/longpdo/neumorphism) and then refer to the [README](https://github.com/longpdo/neumorphism/blob/master/README.md) for more.

 <!-- LICENSE -->